Royal College of Emergency Medicine Menu Menu

 In exceptional circumstances, candidates may be offered the option of sitting their exam remotely if they are unable to travel to a test centre.
 Any requests should be sent by email to exams@rcem.ac.uk, detailing the nature of the request and providing any relevant supporting evidence.
 Remote exams are delivered through Pearson OnVUE online and require a compatible device, stable internet connection and private environment.
 OnVUE exams must start between 07:00 and 12:00 UK time.

-Candidates requiring further assistance with sitting an exam should refer to our reasonable adjustment page (add link).
+Candidates requiring further assistance with sitting an exam should refer to our reasonable adjustments page.

 + Exam Preparation